 How can I finance my small business without creating balance sheet debt with the right factoring companies?

 A recent Alignable survey found that 47% of small and medium-sized businesses are at risk of closing this fall.
-Furthermore, the factors driving cash flow crunches for small businesses stem from extreme economic circumstances.
-With record inflation, consumer and producer prices are increasing.
-With rising US interest rates, receiving conventional loan financing is not as attractive.
+Furthermore, the factors driving cash flow problems for small businesses stem from extreme economic circumstances.
+With record inflation, consumer and producer prices are going up.
+With rising US interest rates, getting typical loan financing is not as attractive.

-Small businesses rely on consistent cash flow to pay their employees and vendors and to produce sales.
+Small businesses rely on steady cash flow to pay their employees and vendors and to produce sales.
 However, the cash flow struggles for startups and small businesses widen with each period business owners go without startup funding.
 Bankers invoice factoring service for small businesses can give you same-day funding with a high advance rate versus waiting 30-90 days for invoices to pay.

 Invoice financing turns your accounts receivable into same-day working capital.
 Non recourse invoice financing also gives the credit risk of non-collection of your accounts receivable to Bankers Factoring.
-But small business factoring can help small businesses keep their operations active by selling unpaid accounts receivable invoices for working capital.
+But small business factoring can help them keep their operations active by selling unpaid accounts receivables for working capital.
 Moreover, invoice factoring is a simple solution that allows business owners to fight through recessions and create regular cash flow based on your client’s payment history, not yours.

 Small Business Factoring

-Small businesses extend 30, 60, and 90-day credit terms to commercial customers to generate business.
-However, these extended payment terms strain the small business’s weekly and bi-weekly payables.
-Small business invoice factoring injects liquidity into startups by turning unpaid invoices into same-day working capital.
+Small businesses extend 30, 60, and 90-day credit terms to commercial customers to close business.
+However, these payment terms strain the small business’s weekly and bi-weekly payables.
+Small business invoice funding injects cash into startups by turning unpaid invoices into same-day working capital.

-Small businesses are different from major corporations, with strong balance sheets, cash reserves, and an abundance of resources at their disposal.
-In addition, startups and small businesses are typically family-owned or have a couple of founding members.
+Small businesses are different from major corporations, with strong balance sheets, cash reserves, and resources.
+In addition, startups and small businesses are family-owned or have a couple of members.
 So, it is inevitable for small businesses to need cash flow factoring and invoice financing from their choices in invoice factoring companies.

-Bankers Factoring specializes in small business factoring.
-So, complete an online funding application to begin the factoring finance process.
-Not to mention, our owner-employee team helped small businesses navigate uncertain economic environments through COVID and the 2008 market crash.
+Bankers Factoring specializes in small business funding.
+So, complete an online funding application to begin the funding process.
+Our owner-employee team helped small businesses navigate uncertain economic environments through COVID and the 2008 market crash.

 What is small business invoice factoring?

-Small business invoice factoring, or AR factoring, is a commercial funding facility created when a small business sells its invoices.
-By selling unpaid AR invoices, the small business receives immediate working capital to finance its business.
-Small business invoice factoring also provides liquidity without taking on debt or giving up equity in your startup.
+Small business invoice factoring services, or AR funding, is a commercial funding facility created when a small business sells its invoices.
+Further, by selling unpaid AR invoices, the small business receives immediate working capital to finance its business.
+Additionally, small business invoice funding also provides cash flow without taking on debt or giving up equity in your startup.

-Small business factoring is a relatively simple process.
-In addition, we can provide same-day funding with a completed application and supporting documentation.
-Traditional debt financing usually takes months for approval and funding.
-But with small business factoring, your business can receive funding this week.
+Small business funding is a relatively simple process.
+In addition, we can provide same-day funding with a completed application and required paperwork.
+Conversely, traditional debt financing usually takes months for funding.
+However, with small business factoring, your business can receive funding this week.

-Small business factoring has a couple of core requirements to begin the funding process:
+Small business factoring has a few requirements to begin the funding process: